aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-dotnet/_index.md

 }
 ```
 *Clearing the workbook is crucial for starting with a clean slate when adding new series and categories.*

 ### Adding Series and Categories to Chart
 **Overview:**
-This feature shows how you can add meaningful data points by managing series and categories.
+This step shows how you can add meaningful data points by managing series and categories.

 #### Step 1: Add Series and Categories
 ```java
 Presentation pres = new Presentation();